ryanisaacg/quicksilver/README.md

 ## Alpha Notice

-This version of Quicksilver is currently in a very early alpha!
-There are still planned changes to the API, some of them breaking.
-Additionally, major features (like audio support or text, for example) are entirely missing.
-Use at your own risk!
-Feedback on alpha-related bugs or the API changes from the 0.3.x API to the new API would be appreciated.
+This version of Quicksilver is currently working its way through alpha!
+There is still work to do on the API and on bugfixes, as well as waiting on an upstream library for audio support.
+Please feel free to use this version and **provide feedback!** If you run into bugs or want to give feedback on API decisions, please open an issue.

 ## A quick example